Interactive Multi-Objective Probabilistic Preference Learning with Soft and Hard Bounds: Simulation Results

-We leverage the Branin-Currin synthetic two-objective optimization problem provided in the BoTorch framework \citep{balandat2020botorch}, which has a mapping of $[0, 1]^2$ $\rightarrow$ $\mathbb{R}^2$.
-We further evaluate our approach on a MOO problem in structural engineering: the Four Bar Truss design problem from REPROBLEM \citep{tanabe_easy--use_2020}.
-This system presents a bi-objective optimization task with four continuous design variables and exhibits a convex Pareto frontier \citep{cheng_generalized_1999}.
-The objectives involve the simultaneous minimization of structural volume and joint displacement, while the decision variables parameterize the lengths of the individual truss members.
-The results are shown in Figure \ref{fig:eval-results}, showing \methodname to be more efficient than other feedback mechanisms.
+Branin-Currin and DTLZ2 are standard benchmark problems provided in the BoTorch library \citep{balandat2020botorch}.
+Four Bar Truss represents a realistic multi-objective optimization problem within the domain of engineering design.
+Its objectives involve the simultaneous minimization of structural volume and joint displacement, while the decision variables parameterize the lengths of the individual truss members.
+All the above benchmark problems are open-source.